ifconfig eth0 192.168.0.10 netmask 255.255.255.0

-You have installed CentOS and now you’d like to either change the IP address or add additional LAN cards (NIC).
+This tutorial is intended for system administrators wanting to either change the IP address or add additional LAN cards (NIC) on their CentOS 5 system.
 There are a couple of ways to configure the network card using the command line but only some commands will take immediate effect on kernel.
+If you are doing this remotely remember that you will lose connectivity or if your configuration on your network is incorrect be unable to connect.

 Configure network with immediate effect